Online Divorce in Singapore: How It Works and Should You Get One?

 As highlighted earlier, online divorces are best suited for simplified uncontested divorces.
 Hence, if your spouse intends to or is likely to contest the divorce, an online divorce would not be a suitable option.

-Finally, online divorce services are currently not available to individuals who are married under Muslim law (as mentioned above).
+Online divorce services are also currently not available to individuals who are married under Muslim, or Syariah law (as mentioned above).

 Filing of court orders and documents